- Aiven was key in the digital cloud-native transformation of Priceline

 But the changes are multiple.
 Priceline is a good example of the rise of companies offering new pricing models and increasingly ubiquitous service access.
 The new pricing models are made possible by the heavy use of pricing and availability data generated by airlines, hotels and rental cars.

-The same data-driven approach drives online travel agencies to the cloud in order to serve customers better and faster, explains Sachin Menon, Senior Director of Data, Recommendations, Experimentation, and Marketing at Priceline.
+The same data-driven approach drives online travel agencies to the cloud in order to serve customers better and faster, explains Sachin Menon, VP Data & Marketing at Priceline.
 “It all comes down to how good a deal the customer gets when they do a search, and that governs how likely they are to make a booking.”

 In 2019, Priceline was already taking advantage of event-driven architecture by running their own Apache Kafka servers in 2 data centers, serving 4 regions.
 But the benefits of cloud-based architecture were clear even then.
 Instead of investing in machines, premises and electricity, going into the cloud means investing directly into software and capacity.
 Cloud computing brings services closer to the consumer, increasing access and speed.
 Disaster recovery and security are also enhanced.